Spy Smasher (serial): Critical reception

-In the opinion of film historians Harmon and Glut, Spy Smasher is the best serial in terms of special effects and stunts, and one of the best in general: "Although lacking the beauty and imagination that appeals to a kind of racial unconscious in the Jungian sense that is found in Flash Gordon...
-Spy Smasher emerges in a class by itself, the foremost cliffhanger example of a whole school of Hollywood film-making in the 40s that gloried in matchless pure entertainment".
+In the opinion of film historians Harmon and Glut, Spy Smasher is the best serial in terms of special effects and stunts, and one of the best in general; they described it as the foremost cliffhanger example of a whole school of Hollywood filmmaking of the 40s.
 The script is consistently logical and well constructed with credible dialogue and good characterization.
 The cinematography is atmospheric and often artistic.
-According to Cline, Spy Smasher had a "very tight and fast-moving screenplay".
-In the words of Grant Tracey, writing on the Images Journal website, Spy Smasher is "perhaps one of the best serials of all time because of its stunning cliffhangers and unique innovations to the serial form".
+According to Cline, Spy Smasher had a "very tight" and "fast-moving" screenplay.
+Grant Tracey, writing on the Images Journal website, called Spy Smasher one of the best serials of all time due its stunning cliffhangers and unique innovations.

 References in other media

 In the 2005 episode of the animated series Justice League Unlimited entitled "Patriot Act", Spy Smasher appears in a World War II flashback.
-The plot is unconnected to this serial, he is shown preventing the creation of Fawcett Comics supervillain, Captain Nazi.
-However, the style of the scene is based on a movie serial - it is drawn in black and white with similar action and background music.
+The plot is unconnected to this serial, as Spy Smasher is shown preventing the creation of Fawcett Comics supervillain, Captain Nazi.
+The style of the scene is based on a movie serial - it is drawn in black and white with similar action and background music.